Est. 2019 New City, New York Studio · Lab · Ops

 i / 04

 A consistent character across a hundred frames, a year of releases, or a five-minute call isn't about a better prompt.
-It's about persisting the persona as data and enriching every call from it.
+It's about persisting the influencer as data and enriching every call from it.

-From: Generation Stack · AI Music Idols · AI Persona/Models/UGC
+From: Generation Stack · AI Music Idols · AI Influencers/Models/UGC

 i / 05